Zoher15/Zero-shot-s2/README.md

 ```

   * **D3 Dataset**:
-      * Place the CSV file (e.g., `D3_2k_sample.csv` as specified in `config.D3_CSV_FILE`) in the `data/D3/` directory.
+      * The D3 dataset requires an ID CSV file.
+By default, `config.py` is set up to use `data/d3/2k_sample_ids_d3.csv` (defined in `config.D3_CSV_FILE`).
+Ensure this file exists at this location or update `config.py` accordingly.
+The script will save downloaded images into the directory specified by `config.D3_DIR` (default: `data/d3/`).
+The CSV file must contain a column named 'id' (or you can specify a different column name using the `--id_column_name` argument when running the script).
       * Use the `experiments/load_d3.py` script (see [Downloading and Preprocessing D3 Dataset Images](https://www.google.com/search?q=%23downloading-and-preprocessing-d3-dataset-images)) to download the actual images.
   * **Other Datasets (DF40, GenImage)**:
-      * Place the respective CSV files in their designated directories as shown above.
-The specific filenames for CSVs are defined in `config.py` (e.g., `config.GENIMAGE_2K_CSV_FILE`).
+      * Place the respective CSV files in their designated directories as shown above (`data/df40/` and `data/genimage/`).
+The specific filenames for CSVs are defined in `config.py` (e.g., `config.GENIMAGE_2K_CSV_FILE`, `config.DF40_2K_CSV_FILE`).
 The image paths within these CSVs should be relative to a common base or be absolute paths that your system can access.
   * **Large Data Files**: Large data files and directories within `data/` (like image folders) should be added to your local `.gitignore` file if they are not already, to prevent accidental versioning.
 The provided `.gitignore` may already cover common patterns.

 *(Consider adding specific download links or detailed instructions for acquiring each dataset if publicly available and permissible.)*